oldmanriver2235/Java-io-Concurrency/README.md

 * The available fields have already been included in the project skeleton inside of `QuoteField.java` - a DTO [enum](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html) annoted with JAXB annotations.

 * The client will be passing a single set of fields to view.
-They should not be able to view different fields for different ticker symbols
+They should not be able to view different fields for different ticker symbols.

-`